 This concrete monstrosity spreads over nine stories, and the tinted glass frontage gives it the retro look of a department store in 1980s Detroit.
 It’s not hugely better indoors with a dingy lack of natural life and window dressing dummies that look like they should have retired years ago.

-Several concessions have been refitted since the department store was bought by the city’s casino consortium and what you will find is an impressive line-up of luxury brand names, including Burberry, Coach, Hugo Boss, Chanel and many, many more.
+Several concessions have been refitted since the department store was bought by the city’s casino consortium and what you will find is an impressive line-up of luxury brand names, including Burberry, Coach, Hugo Boss, Chanel, and much more.
 You’ll find New Yaohan on South Bay Commercial Road.

-And most of us can’t.
-The shop line up reads like the address book of Beverley Hills and you’ll need a deep wallet for most of the purchases.
-Here’s just a taste of the diamond class 330 shops inside that include the likes of Pull and Bear and Zara but also Vivienne Westwood and Louis Vuitton as well as the only official Manchester United store in Asia.
-In the 30+ outlets in the food court you’ll find more Asia one offs, such as Fatburger, and if you’re staying out on the Cotai Strip it’s a good place to pick upm a cheap meal.
+The shop line-up reads like the address book of Beverley Hills, and you’ll need a deep wallet for most of the purchases.
+The 330 shops contained inside include the likes of Pull and Bear, Zara, Vivienne Westwood, and Louis Vuitton.
+In the 30+ outlets in the food court, you’ll find more Asia one-offs, such as Fatburger, and if you’re staying out on the Cotai Strip, it’s a good place to pick up a cheap meal.